samvv/Templaty/README.md

 ## License

-Templaty is licensed under the MIT license, in the hope it will help developers write better programs.
+Templaty is licensed under the Apache 2.0 license, in the hope it will help developers write better programs.

 [1]: https://jinja.palletsprojects.com/